javiersteg/raspberry-noaa-v2-amd64/README.md

 [this post](https://jekhokie.github.io/noaa/satellite/rf/antenna/sdr/2019/05/31/noaa-satellite-imagery-sdr.html), specifically around how to use a cheap rabbit ears antenna as a dipole for capturing NOAA and Meteor images!

-# Raspberry NOAA (...and Meteor) V2

-NOAA and Meteor-M 2 satellite imagery capture setup for the Raspberry Pi!

-See "Credits" for the awesome way this version of the framework came to be.

-## Super Easy setup: Use a maintained APPLIANCE OVA IN WINDOWS/LINUX/MAC OS   ///// PLEASE REPORT ME THAT YOU DISCOVER THAT I CAN IMPROVE.
+# Super Easy setup: Use a maintained APPLIANCE OVA IN WINDOWS/LINUX/MAC OS   ///// PLEASE REPORT ME THAT YOU DISCOVER THAT I CAN IMPROVE.

 Want a really simple way to get up and running?